everett-clemons/AF_Demos/2024/README.md

 # Manufacturing Process Optimization with Machine Learning
 ## Rockwell Automation Fair AI in MES Demo 2024

-This repository demonstrates the process of building machine learning models to optimize manufacturing processes, as presented at the 2024 Rockwell Automation Fair.
-It serves as an educational resource showing how to approach manufacturing optimization problems using data science techniques.
+This repository demonstrates the process of building machine learning models to optimize manufacturing processes, as presented at Rockwell Automation's Automation Fair 2024.
+It serves as an educational resource showing how to approach manufacturing optimization problems using AI/ML techniques.

 ## 🎯 Project Overview

 This project demonstrates:
-1. How to analyze manufacturing process data
+1. Analyzing manufacturing process data
 2. Building predictive models for key performance indicators (KPIs):
    - Throughput
    - First Pass Quality
    - Scrap Rate
 3. Using these models to optimize process parameters
+4. Generating natural language instructions for engineers and operators

-**Important Note:** This is NOT a plug-and-play solution for your manufacturing data.
-Instead, it's a demonstration of the process and methodology you might follow when developing your own optimization solutions.
+**Important Note:** This is NOT a plug-and-play solution for your manufacturing operation.
+Instead, it's an educational demonstration of the process and methodology you might consider following when developing your own AI/ML solutions.

 ## 📊 Process Flow